Happy in a swarm

 Socialization with other bird species

-Larger parrot species are not suitable for socializing with budgerigars, as the risk of injury to the latter would be too great.
-Although most parrot species are peaceful and their natural habitat overlaps with that of budgerigars, it is clear from their size, beak and claws that budgerigars are clearly inferior to parrots.
+Socializing with birds of other species cannot replace the company of a budgerigar's conspecifics.
+This is because the birds often come from different climatic zones, have different dietary requirements and do not communicate in the same way.
+Larger parrot species are not suitable for socializing with budgerigars, for example, as the risk of injury to the latter would also be too great.
+Although most parrot species are peaceful and their natural habitat overlaps with that of budgerigars, it is clear from their size, beak and claws that budgerigars are clearly inferior to larger parrot species.
 Injuries do not have to be inflicted deliberately, an accident is enough.
-Light pecking with the beak, for example, is part of the normal social behavior of birds.
-It is harmless within the species - but not when a small budgerigar is pecked by a large parrot.
-These two bird species therefore do not go together.
+Light pecking with the beak, for example, is part of the birds' normal social behavior.
+It is harmless within the species - but not if a small budgie is pecked by a large parrot.

 Ringing

 Due to legal regulations on parrot disease, every parrot in Germany, including budgerigars, had to wear a ring until 2012.
 Since then, only species-protected animals have to be marked with a ring or transponder.
 However, some budgie breeders still issue rings as proof of origin.
 If one of your budgies has a ring, make sure that it fits correctly.
 It must not become ingrown and the leg must not swell.
-You can register the ring number and some details about your bird with FINDEFIX, the pet register of the German Animal Welfare Federation.
+You can register the ring number and some details about your bird with FINDEFIX, the pet register of the German Animal Welfare Association.
 If you also enter your contact details there, the bird can be quickly returned to you if it escapes.

 Aviary